How to Choose The Perfect Palette & Save On Supplies

 If you’ve ever spent time choosing your watercolor paints, you’ll know this – The choice is mind boggling !

 Start with the warm and cool version of each primary color that I mentioned above.
 That gives you six colors to begin with.
+To these six paints I would add two more fundamental colors.

 Burnt Umber is probably one of the best mixing colors you can add to your collection.

-When you mix Burnt Umber and Ultramarine Blue you get a wonderfully intense black, and some interesting grays.
+For example, when you mix Burnt Umber and Ultramarine Blue you get a wonderfully intense black, and some interesting grays.
 Add more blue for cool grays and more Burnt Umber for warm neutral hues.
 Burnt umber is the basis of many earthy tones and neutrals.
 It’s also a great base color for skin tones…

 1. Saves money